krigjo25/C/intro_to_c/Population/README.md

 Implements a CS program that simulates population growth over time.

-Originally this project was created as an assignment at xCS50
+Originally this project was created as an assignment at xCS50 - Introduction to Computer Science.

-##  Date of Creation / finished

-Wedensday January 04, 2023
-Wednesday, January 4, 2023 8:54 AM CET

 ##  Credits